 HOW I WORK

 There are many ways of working, or 'modalities', in counselling.
 I work in an integrative way, which as the name suggests is a combined approach that brings together different elements of specific therapies.
 Integrative counselling takes the view that there is no single approach that can treat every client in all situations.
 Rather, each person deserves to be considered as an individual with a unique set of problems, and counselling techniques need to be tailored to your personal needs and circumstances.
+I therefore offer a bespoke, safe space that allows you to take responsibility for your life, your growth and your transformation.
 I work in a trauma-informed way with clients who have experienced trauma in their lives.

 The different counselling styles I incorporate are: